jamesjoy11/Metar-Map-for-PICO-W/README.md

 For your LEDs I have a recommendation for a different type.
 They are found here - https://www.adafruit.com/product/4560?gad_source=1&gad_campaignid=21079227318&gbraid=0AAAAADx9JvRFjXng5P9AOwbEghfuzzMx3&gclid=CjwKCAjwxb7RBhA5EiwAQ-AAdAZUqAfRGOmQKeDuqoAo17yGCeB9FZjzuL8t1vLFad9tNEtR3EASIBoCVtgQAvD_BwE

+You can also order your Pico Pi, Power supply and case from Adafruit.
+They are a great supplier for makers and tinkerers.
+They have great customer service and have a lot of cool projects on their website.

 I just used a regular picture frame and drilled 1/2" holes in the cardboard backing.
 I then hot glued the LEDs in the holes.
 I also put the Pico Pi into a little case and hot glued it to the backing also.